sch3m4/farlo-ng/README.md

 ## Credits

-Thanks to Seguridad Wireless guys and many others for disclousure their wireless security researches
+Thanks to buckynet *dudux and nir0zmel0N and many others for disclousure their wireless security researches